Lissy93/dashy/docs/status-indicators.md

 ## Using a Different Endpoint
 By default, the status checker will use the URL of each application being checked.
 In some situations, you may want to use a different endpoint for status checking.
 Similarly, some services provide a dedicated path for uptime monitoring.

-You can set the `statusCheckUrl` property on any given item in order to do this.
+You can set the `statusCheckEndpoint` property on any given item in order to do this.
 The status checker will then ping that endpoint, instead of the apps main `url` property.

 ## Setting Custom Headers
 If your service is responding with an error, despite being up and running, it is most likely because custom headers for authentication, authorization or encoding are required.
 You can define these headers under the `statusCheckHeaders` property for any service.
 It should be defined as an object format, with the name of header as the key, and header content as the value.